msu-eele-fpga/final-project-caleb-drew/linux/Motor-Controller/README.md

-# Pololu Motor Driver *MODEL NUMBER HERE*
+# Pololu Motor Driver G2 High-Power motor driver

-Connected to the FPGA on pins *PIN NUMBERS HERE* is the Pololu *MODEL NUMBER*.
+Connected to the FPGA on pins *PIN NUMBERS HERE* is the Pololu 2991.
 This motor driver requires *....
 More details here*

 ## Building